addyosmani/backbone-fundamentals/backbone-fundamentals.md

 #### Validation

-Backbone supports model validation through `Model.validate()`, which allows checking the attribute values for a model prior to setting them.
+Backbone supports model validation through `model.validate()`, which allows checking the attribute values for a model prior to setting them.
+Validation by default occurs when the model is persisted using the `.save()` method or when `.set()` is called if `{validate:true}` is passed as an argument.

 Validation functions can be as simple or complex as necessary.
 If the attributes provided are valid, nothing should be returned from `.validate()`.
 If they are invalid, an error value should be returned instead.
-If an error is returned, an `invalid` event will occur and listeners will be passed the unmodified model and the error value.

-Validation automatically occurs when the model is persisted using the `.save()` method or when `.set()` is called with the validate option set to true.
+Should an error be returned:

+* An `invalid` event will triggered, setting the `validationError` property on the model with the value which is returned by this method.
+* `.save()` will not continue and the attributes of the model will not be modified on the server

 A basic validation example can be seen below:

 ```javascript
 var Todo = Backbone.Model.extend({